practicusai/docs/docs/code-export.md

 You can choose Pandas, DASK, RAPIDS, multi-GPU, Spark as data platform, and you can choose Jupyter Notebook, Python Library and Airflow Library as Code Template.

-Note : You need a ready cloud node for this operation.
+Note : You need a ready Cloud Worker for this operation.

 ![predict4](img/code_export.png)